 Key Takeaways

-• The COVID-19 pandemic and other disruptions have highlighted the critical role of supply chains in business operations, making it essential for leaders to prioritize supply chain risk management.
+• The COVID-19 pandemic and other recent disruptions have underscored the importance of supply chains, making supply chain risk management a key priority for leaders.

-• Businesses should assess supplier risks by using techniques, such as supply chain mapping, weighted ranking, value at risk (VaR) analysis and supplier segmentation, to understand and quantify potential vulnerabilities.
+• Businesses should use techniques such as supply chain mapping, weighted ranking, value at risk (VaR) analysis, and supplier segmentation to assess and quantify supplier risks.

-• Mitigating supply chain risks involves diversifying supplier bases, adjusting inventory management strategies, considering scenario planning and building strong supplier relationships to enhance resilience and minimize disruptions.
+• Mitigating supply chain risks requires diversifying suppliers, refining inventory management strategies, using scenario planning, and strengthening supplier relationships.

 Supply Chain Risks Continue Mounting